 Karen was 9 or 10 when she pried open a trunk and looked through all of Linda's old dresses.
 She heard the stories about Linda, how she loved to ride her horse.
 How she'd fallen off one day and broken her arm.
 How she'd gotten her braces off just before she died.
 Over the years, Karen, born 11 months after Linda died, asked her mother a question.
 Did you have me because you lost Linda?

-Her mother always answered the same way: "I don't know.
-That's just the way it was."4

-WANTED AND UNWANTED

-For years, Susan Craven worked to solve the mystery of a brother and sister she never met, trying to find her place in her family.
+Her mother always answered the same way: "I don't nect Becky to a sister who died know.
+That's just the way it Wanted and unwanted For years.
+Susan Craven worked to solve the mystery of a brother and sister she never met, trying to find her place in her family.
 Her parents, Ralph and Aleta Craven, were raising three children when that fatal Thursday in 1961 arrived.
 Calvin turned 10 that day.
 Ellen was 8.
-And Mike was 4 1/2.
+And Mike was $4^{1/2}$ .
 After the accident at the crossing, only Mike was left.
 Early in 1964, Ralph and Aleta began the process of trying to adopt a baby.
-Nine months and nine days later, on Oct.
-23, they were introduced to a little girl who was nearly four months old.
-They took her home that day and named her Susan.
+Nine months and were introduced to a little girl who was nearly four months old.

+They took her home that day

-One day a few years later, Aleta gave little Susan a doll that had belonged to the big sister she never met.
+One day a few years later, Aleta gave little Susan a doll that

+had belonged to the big sister

+she never met.
 She tried to explain adoption that day.
+She

-She tried to help her know Calvin and Ellen.
+tried to help her know Calvin

-Calvin was a little boy who had climbed to the peak of the garage his dad was shingling and said, "I can almost be in heaven up here."
-Ellen was a little girl who loved dolls, who helped her mother with canning carrot pickles and watermelon pickles.
+had climbed to the peak of the

+garage his dad was shingling

+and said, "I can almost be in

+Calvin was a little boy who

+and named her Susan.